Annot-Mix: Learning with Noisy Class Labels from Multiple Annotators via a Mixup Extension: Empirical Evaluation

-\textbf{Generalization effect:} Table~\ref{tab:ablation} ablates the generalization effect and robustness regarding the hyperparameter $\alpha$, used for sampling the mixing coefficient $\lambda$ in Eq.~\eqref{eq:coefficient}.
-We present results for a subset of four datasets encompassing different data modalities, numbers of classes, false label fractions, and numbers of noisy class labels per instance.
-Further, three of these datasets contain noisy class labels from simulated and one from human annotators.
-A key observation is that for all tested $\alpha$ values and datasets, integrating our \texttt{mixup} extension into the training of \texttt{annot-mix} improves its generalization performance.
-Consequently, these performance gains are also robust regarding the choice of the hyperparameter~$\alpha$.
-Yet, certain $\alpha$-values lead to larger improvements, e.g., $\alpha=2$ seems to perform best across these four datasets.
-However, we set $\alpha=1$ for all subsequent experiments to enable a fair comparison with other approaches.
+\textbf{Generalization effect:} Table~\ref{tab:ablation} shows the generalization effect and robustness regarding the hyperparameter $\alpha$, used for sampling the mixing coefficient $\lambda$ in Eq.~\eqref{eq:coefficient}.
+A key observation is that for the vast majority of tested $\alpha$ values and datasets, integrating our \texttt{mixup} extension into the training of \texttt{annot-mix} improves its generalization performance.
+Consequently, these performance gains are also robust to some extent regarding the choice of the hyperparameter~$\alpha$.
+Still, there are a few noteworthy differences, e.g., larger $\alpha$ values tend to perform better when training randomly initialized ResNets, whereas smaller (non-zero) $\alpha$ values tend to provide larger gains when training pretrained models and MLPs.
+Despite these differences, we fix $\alpha=1$ for all subsequent empirical evaluations.
+On the one hand, this parameterization corresponds to the choice of a uniform distribution over the mixing coefficient.
+On the other hand, choosing such a default value allows for a fair comparison with the other multi-annotator classification approaches.